ncatlab/nlab-content/pages/2/4/0/0/42/content.md

 #Idea#

-There are different ways to define a differential volume element on a smooth manifold.
+There are different ways to define a differential volume element on a smooth [[manifold]].
 Some of these definitions can be carried over to supergeometry, others cannot.
-The possibly most familiar way of talking about differential volume elements, in terms of top-degree differential forms, does _not_ carry over to supermanifolds.
+The possibly most familiar way of talking about differential volume elements, in terms of top-degree differential forms, does _not_ carry over to [[supermanifold]]s.